 Mobile SEO includes:

-Consider this timeline of Google’s move to mobile-first index:
+Consider this timeline of Google’s move to a mobile-first index:

 2012: Google begins dominating the mobile search market.
 Currently, in 2019 they have 95% of the market.